thomvaill/log4brains/README.md

 Log4brains is a docs-as-code knowledge base for your development and infrastructure projects.
 It enables you to log [Architecture Decision Records](https://adr.github.io/) (ADR) right from your IDE and to publish them automatically as a static website.

-By logging your decisions, you will be able to:
+By logging your decisions chronologically, you will be able to:

 - Understand past technical decisions and their context
 - Take new decisions with confidence